 NB: this information is not yet confirmed; watch this space before you make plans!

 The annual carnival celebration in Pétange is called the Karneval Gemeng Péiteng – or in short: Kagepe (KaGePe).
 If you like it big, with a bit of history attached, this cavalcade is the one for you; it’s the oldest and largest carnival parade in the country.
 As such, it attracts a great crowd (over 30,000 last year) of both internationals and locals with its vibrant funky program and after-party.
 This year boasts over 1,300 participants and some gorgeous floats!

 - Don’t miss if: you want to sound truly local’; ‘Yeah, I’m going to the Kagepe this weekend, baby.’

-When: Sunday 26th March; Parade starts at 15:11.
-Animations and fun start early – we’d recommend you hit Pétange at around 14:00.
+When: Sunday, March 11; Parade starts at 14:11.
+Animations and fun start early – we’d recommend you hit Pétange at least an hour early.